 Testimony of Elena E. Larson, page 2 1 Cost of Service Studies.
 Market and Load Research.
 2 Capital Credit Allocations.
 Demand Response.
 Merger Analysis.
 Pole Attachment Charges.
 3 Distributed Generation Rates.
 Policy and Board Audits.
 4 Energy Efficiency.
 Financial Forecasting.
 Power Cost Adjustments.
 Rate Consolidation.
 Individual Customer Profitability.
 Large Power Contract Rates/Proposals.
 Retail Rate Design and Analysis.
 Special Fees and Charges.
 5 Line Extension Policies/Charges.
-Load Management Analysis.
-Statistical Performance Measurement (Benchmarking).
-6 Load Forecasting.
-Value of Service.
+Statistical Performance Measurement 6 Load Management Analysis.
+Load Forecasting.
+Walue of Service.
 7 8 Q. What is your educational background?
 9 A. I graduated from Washburn University in Topeka, Kansas in 2001 with a Bachelor of Science 10 degree in Mathematics and a minor in Computer Science.
 In 2008, I received my Masters of 11 Business Administration ("MBA") degree from Ashford University in Clinton, Iowa.
 12 Q. What is your professional background?
 13 A. Prior to advancing to graduate degree studies in 2006, I worked as a computer programmer 14 for a private corporation and taught mathematics.
 After graduating with an MBA in 15 September 2008, I began my employment with the Kansas Corporation Commission 16 ("KCC" or "Commission") in Topeka, Kansas in July 2009 as an Energy Analyst in the 17 Energy Operations Section of the Utilities Division.
 My work responsibilities at KCC at 18 that time included monitoring and assessing various periodic compliance reports (e.g., 19 Quality of Service and Electric Reliability); providing technical analysis on informal and 20 formal electric and gas customer complaints; and assisting in writing the rules and 21 regulations when mandated by the Kansas legislature.
 In January 2012, I assumed the 22 position of Senior Utility Rate Analyst in the Economics and Rates Section of the Utilities 23 Division of KCC.
 In that capacity, my responsibilities expanded to filing recommendations 24 and/or testimony addressing utility applications for various tariff modifications, including change of retail and wholesale rates.

-In April 2013, I joined PSE, where I assumed my current position of Rate and Financial Analyst in the Rates and Financial Planning Department.
-My responsibilities include performing rate studies consisting of determination of revenue requirements, cost of service. and rate design.
-Additionally, I assist with regulatory filings, financial forecasting, special rates and programs development, and other financial analysis for various PSE clients.
+In April 2013, I joined PSE, where I assumed a position of Rate and Financial Analyst in the Rates and Financial Planning Department.
+In January 2018, my title changed to Rate and Regulatory Consultant.
+My responsibilities include performing rate studies consisting of determination of revenue requirements, cost of service, and rate design; developing financial forecasting, special rates, and programs; and performing other financial analysis for various PSE clients.
+Additionally, I take a lead on assisting clients with regulatory filings.